It is university time!

 For 4 years, we did 4 different projects.
 I would learn more during the practical project than I would in the many courses we did.

 You learn where to buy components, how to bring them together, how to read data sheets, how to work with lazy group mates who refuse to do any work, and how to deal with a project that is refusing to work (beating it doesn’t work).
 I also learnt how to ask for help (it is harder than it sounds) and how to come up with clever statements e.g.

 “The design will be finalized in the next reporting period.”
 That is engineering jargon for “I have no idea how this thing is going to look like or work so PLEASE give me more time.”

 I then used my two passions, technology and writing.
-I am writing here on this blog and as for my technology skills, I am a software developer for a local company with a terrible name (I told the guy who made the company but he never listened).
+I am writing here on this blog and as for my technology skills, I make mobile apps based on the Flutter and Dart Framework.
+Have a look at this app I deployed to the app store last week!

 The main challenge with university is choosing the right degree programme.
 Once you choose the right degree programme, all you need to do is use a lot of common sense and exploit any good opportunities that come your way.

 Enjoyed the Blogpost?
 I knew you would!
 Be a good person and share this blogpost with your friends : ).
 You can also follow me on twitter @maputiatota

 Didn’t enjoy it?
 Perhaps this wasn’t a good fit.
 Try going through these and see if there’s any you’ll fancy.